putyourlightson/craft-campaign/README.md

 Learn more at [craftcampaign.com](https://craftcampaign.com).

-View the documentation at [craftcampaign.com/docs](https://craftcampaign.com/docs).
+Read the documentation at [craftcampaign.com/docs](https://craftcampaign.com/docs).

-View more about the pro features at [craftcampaign.com/docs/pro-features](https://craftcampaign.com/docs/pro-features).
+Read more about the pro features at [craftcampaign.com/docs/pro-features](https://craftcampaign.com/docs/pro-features).

 ## Requirements